These narrow floating wall shelves are perfect for decorating a blank wall without spending a lot of money

 Finally, I found what I wanted online!
 HomeDepot.com had these Lewis Hyman 60 inch by 4.5 inch wide white floating wall shelves for a little less than $60 each.
 These were perfect – very long and not too wide. the also have a slight lip at the end so that things like books don’t slide off.

 On Amazon, they’re only $34.55 each, but unfortunately they were out of stock of the size I wanted in white.
 But, with that kind of price difference, you might want to wait for new stock to arrive.
 Check out the InPlace Floating Wall Shelves by Lewis Hyman on Amazon.
-You’ll need to select your desired length and color.
+You’ll need to select your desired length and color, black or white.

 The shelves were shipped pretty securely in long boxes with styrofoam padding.

 The 60″ long versions are held to the wall by four screws.
 The instructions say that at least two must go into studs, while the other two can go into drywall.
 The holes are 16″ apart, which matches most homes’ stud spacing.
 So, you’ll need a stud finder to install these shelves.